118o8/118o8/README.md

  ֪࣪ ⠀ 𓂋 ⠀ please  don ’ t  copy  my  skins ,⠀⨥⠀if  you  ask  i  will  let  you! ⠀ ྀ࿐

- e x t r a  :  my  first  github  ,  is  it  cute ?
+ e x t r a  :  please stop stealing my skins on ponytown.
+It makes me uncomfortable to see work i did ripped off without my knowledge.
+If you see one of my skins copied and I didn't know, please tell me.

 ˳ ♰  ⊹  ‿︵︵ ୨ ✙ ୧ ︵︵ ‿⊹  ♰ ˳